sverres/pana/PITCHME.md

 @snap[west text-white span-65]
 @ul[split-screen-list text-08](false)
-- Beautiful is better than ugly.
+- Beautiful is better than ugly
-- Explicit is better than implicit.
+- Explicit is better than implicit
-- Simple is better than complex.
+- Simple is better than complex
-- Complex is better than complicated.
+- Complex is better than complicated
-- Flat is better than nested.
+- Flat is better than nested
-- Sparse is better than dense.
+- Sparse is better than dense
-- Readability counts.
+- Readability counts
 @ulend
 @snapend